 Call for Submissions

-On November 18-20, 2020 retailers, shopper marketing experts and neuromarketers will gather in Singapore, to learn more about the shopper's brain.
+At the Shopper Brain Conference, shopper marketing experts and neuromarketers will gather, to learn more about the shopper's brain.
 Inspire participants from leading brands, retailers, e-tailers, catalogers, trade marketeers and retail industry consultants!

 We are looking for presentations related to shopper marketing with a link to: